-Below you'll find a list of actions that are specific to customer assistants, as well as where they can be used: either in the Flow Editor, the Function Editor, or both.
+Below you'll find a list of actions that are specific to AI Agents, as well as where they can be used: either in the Flow Editor, the Function Editor, or both.

 Send a Message